Concrete Pitting, Flaking, and Staining

 Air Bubbles

 During the concrete pouring process, air can become trapped in the mixture.
 While oxygen is necessary to have in the concrete, too much of it will float to the surface as the concrete dries, causing tiny little craters or holes in the surface.
+When pouring concrete, this is why it’s crucial to ensure that the mixture is properly aerated without excess oxygen.

 Too Much Accelerator